szikaria961/szikaria961.github.io/_posts/2023-02-20-why-you-should-use-the-image-component-in-next-js.md

 comments: true
 share: true
 ---
-# Why You Should Use The Image Component in Next.js
 The Next.js `Image` component has some wonderful benefits.
 In this blog, we'll take a look at some of it's features and how it can improve our apps significantly.

 To follow along with this tutorial, setup the example project: